prof-rossetti/internet-technologies/exercises/website-style/walkthrough.md

 </html>
 ````

-Reference http://www.w3schools.com/css/default.asp for CSS guidance.
+Reference the [W3Schools CSS Tutorial](http://www.w3schools.com/css/default.asp) for CSS guidance.
 Try adding different inline style declarations and then preview how they look when applied in the browser.

 Once you have chosen a variety of styles, try achieving the same website look and feel using different stylesheet configuration methods.
-Reference http://www.w3schools.com/css/css_howto.asp and the example instructions below for guidance on configuring stylesheets.
+Reference [CSS How-To](http://www.w3schools.com/css/css_howto.asp) and the example instructions below for guidance on configuring stylesheets.

 > NOTE: In case you end up using both an internal stylesheet and inline styles, the inline style declarations override the internal stylesheet declarations.
 Also, declarations that come later than others may override previous, related declarations.
 Be careful!
 If you're not sure why something looks the way it does, use the browser's "inspect" feature to see the "computed styles" of any element.